wjoe2046/starwars-api/README.md

 1. [  ] Test your new route handler by going to `localhost:8080/`.
 When the react app loads, click the star outline icon on any character where the star is an outline and not filled.
 This should update the star to filled and the `server/data/favs.json` file should now have new key / value pair where the key is the `charId` for the favorited character and the value is `true`.
 Alternatively, you can send a `POST` request to `http://localhost:3000/api/favs/{insert-specific-character-id-here}` and you should get back a JSON object with a `favs` object property defined with the character you submitted as one of the key/value pairs.

 ### Populate existing favorite characters data on load
 We are now saving our favorite characters in a data file!
 This is great, but try refreshing your application... uh oh, the favorites aren't being populated when the browser refreshes 😕.
-Let's fix this by adding another route to enable getting our favorties.
+Let's fix this by adding another route to enable getting our favorites.

 #### Add middleware to initial api call route handler
 1. [  ] In the `/server/routes/api.js` file, add the new `fileController.getFavs` middleware in the `GET` to `/` route handler.